python/cpython/Doc/library/datetime.rst

 --------------------------

-A :class:`.datetime` object is a single object containing all the information from a :class:`date` object and a :class:`.time` object.
+A :class:`.datetime` object is a single object containing all the information from a :class:`.date` object and a :class:`.time` object.

-Like a :class:`date` object, :class:`.datetime` assumes the current Gregorian calendar extended in both directions; like a :class:`.time` object, :class:`.datetime` assumes there are exactly ``3600 * 24`` seconds in every day.
+Like a :class:`.date` object, :class:`.datetime` assumes the current Gregorian calendar extended in both directions; like a :class:`.time` object, :class:`.datetime` assumes there are exactly ``3600 * 24`` seconds in every day.